hartwigmedical/scripts/peach/README.md

 should be equal to the set of rs id's with entries in the "refSeqDifferenceAnnotations" field of that gene.

 PEACH does not (properly) support panel JSON files that contain (partially) overlapping genes.
+Variants in a panel JSON file are not allowed to (partially) overlap.

 ###Transcript TSV
 TODO: write or give link